Backlund Transformations for Darboux Integrable Differential Systems: A Remark on Involutivity

-\begin{proof} We need only demonstrate the last statement.
-Suppose $\alpha$ is a one-form in $\CalI^{[1]}$ satisfying the conditions in the statement of the lemma.
-About each point $x \in M$ choose a local co-frame as in equation \EqRef{CFU1}.
-There exists smooth functions $T^i_a$ and $S_a$ on $U^{[1]}$ such that
+Suppose that $\eta$ is a one-form in $\CalI^{[1]}$ satisfying the conditions in the statement of the lemma.
+Then using the local coframe as in equation \EqRef{CFU1}, there exists smooth functions $T^i_a$ and $R_\alpha$ on $U^{[1]}$ such that